gvwilson/thirdbit/src/fiction/iffy/index.md

 You can stay up front from here—if I keep th' windows dark it oughta be safe enough."

-The road rose more steeply as they got further from the ocean.
+The road rose more steeply as they got further from the ocean, every ridge higher than the one before.
-Each time they crested a ridge, the next one was higher.
 The dark mass of the Vinson Massif lay against the horizon ahead of them.
 Each time it came into sight Iffy thought of the ship that had run itself aground to make a breakwater for Halley.